Jayli58/todo-app-infra/README.md

 - Cognito user pool and app client
 - Frontend distribution and certificate support

+## CI/CD

+- Frontend CI runs in GitHub Actions: build artifact, clear S3, upload artifact to S3, then invalidate CloudFront cache.
+- Backend CI is handled by `lib/ci/backend-pipeline-stack.ts`: an AWS CodePipeline watches an S3 bucket for artifacts built by GitHub Actions.
+When the S3 content is overwritten, the pipeline triggers and deploys `TodoApiStack` and `ReminderStack`.

 ## Common commands

 - `npm run build` compile TypeScript